 8. Choose low seating in a built up courtyard

-Consider screening off areas within the garden using hedging, shrubs or hard landscaping as opposed to blocking your whole boundary and this will make for a more atmospheric finished look.
+We're a bit over traditional hedging, which can look too solid and a bit severe.
+Consider screening off areas within the garden using shrubs or climbing plants as opposed to blocking your whole boundary.

-You can also create a little more privacy using vertical wood, stone, laser cut metal products or even composite.
-These are often super modern looking so great for contemporary spaces and they create barriers but still allow for some visibility.
-Perfect if you have an outdoor kitchen space.
-Yes it can be a little more expensive per linear metre as it’s usually a bespoke solution to supply and construct, involving both a garden designer and landscaper, but it is an investment.
+You can also create a little more privacy using a dedicated outdoor space divider.
+These are great for contemporary spaces and they create barriers but are light and still allow for some visibility.
+Perfect if you have an outdoor kitchen or cocktail space.

-11. Set up that outdoor cinema you're dreaming of
+11. Set up that outdoor cinema you've been dreaming of

-Put up the big screen in your backyard for a cinematic experience that will not only look good but also feel super exclusive too.
-Hang your screen in a spot where you want to block sight lines out, grab your favorite outdoor rug, all the cushions, all the popcorn and you've the perfect setup that is only yours to enjoy.
+Hang your screen in a spot where you want to block sightlines out, grab your favorite outdoor rug, lots of cushions, all the popcorn you can eat – and voila, you have the perfect setup that is only yours to enjoy.

 12. Be bold with a parasol